SkidPrac/kbmod/README.md

 # kbmod
-Based on LegacyKB with new versions removed
+Based on LegacyKB with:
+- new versions removed
+- config removed
+- added proper vert an hori friction